 If you’re sleeping with back pain and still don’t feel relief after following these tips, your pain may be caused by annular tears.

 Fortunately, the Discseel® Procedure is a non-surgical, minimally invasive treatment known to be able to both seal and heal annular tears, the cause of most back pain, preventing further leaking and providing long-term relief.
-Using a natural fibrin biologic known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows torn spinal disc tissue to regrow and heal itself.
+Using Fibrin, an FDA-approved substance that is used off-label in this procedure, which is known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows torn spinal disc tissue to regrow and heal itself.

 If you’re ready to get lasting relief from your back or neck pain with a treatment that won’t limit your mobility, apply for the Discseel® Procedure today and find out if you’re a candidate.